What is the candida diet?

-What is 'candida overgrowth' or 'yeast syndrome' and can cutting out certain foods really help?
-Discover the truth behind this controversial diet.
+What is 'candida overgrowth'?
+Is it the same as 'yeast syndrome' and can cutting out certain foods really help?
+Registered nutritionist Kerry Torrens explains the truth behind this controversial diet.

 The candida diet is often cited by practitioners of complementary and alternative medicine as a way to treat a supposed overgrowth of a naturally occurring, fungus-like organism in the gut called Candida albicans, also known as ‘yeast syndrome’.

 Advocates of this theory claim that ‘yeast syndrome’ can cause a wide variety of symptoms such as fatigue, poor digestion, headaches and poor memory.

 To treat it, they recommend following a restrictive diet that cuts out foods thought to contribute to candida growth, often including sugar, white flour, cheese, caffeine, yeast-containing foods such as beer, wine, vinegar and bread, and sometimes starchy vegetables and fruit.

 Kerry Torrens shares her view on the ins and outs of candida…

 1. Are Candida albicans really harmful to health?

 Candida is a yeast-like fungus that forms part of the normal microflora of the human mouth, gut and the vagina – it’s something we all have and for most of us, it doesn’t cause a problem.
 There are numerous candida species with Candida albicans being the most common.
 In a healthy person it causes no problems, however, because it is an opportunistic pathogen, if your immune defences are low or you have a pre-existing health condition, it may become problematic.

 2. Is there any evidence to support the theory of candida overgrowth?